janko/rodauth-omniauth/README.md

 { "error_type": "some_error", "error": "There was an error logging in with the external provider" }
 ```

 In this flow, you'll need to configure the callback URL on the OAuth app to point to the frontend app.
-On the OmniAuth strategy, you'll need to configure the same for GitHub requests, but keep the backend callback endpoint.
+In the OmniAuth strategy, you'll need to configure the same redirect URL for OAuth requests, but keep the backend callback endpoint.
 For strategies based on [omniauth-oauth2], you can achieve this as follows:

 ```rb
 omniauth_provider :github, ENV["GITHUB_CLIENT_ID"], ENV["GITHUB_CLIENT_SECRET"],